Highlights of the Tour du Mont Blanc in Huts8 Days & 7 Nights 4.9 Read 15 reviews

 The Tour du Mont Blanc is a tough trek with considerable ascent and descent on each day.
 We would suggest that you are an experienced walker who is looking for a challenge.
 If you currently don’t enjoy an active lifestyle we suggest regular walking in hilly terrain supplemented by cardio vascular exercise for at least 6 months prior to your walk.
 A good gym or personal trainer will be able to draw up a personalised training programme.
 The terrain is mountainous, rocky and rough underfoot.
 There are two sections that include the use of fixed ladders and footholds, and require some very light scrambling.
 This is on the Grand Balcon du Sud route between Tré-le-Champ and Lac Blanc/Le Flègére on Day 12 and again between Col du Brévent and Le Brévent on Day 13.
 Both sections can be avoided by taking an alternative route.
 These will be detailed in your route notes.

-Most of your nights are in small hotels (generally 2/3*) and the rest are in montain auberges/refuges in shared mixed sex dormitories.
+Your nights are in a mix of small hotels (generally 2/3*) and mountain auberges/refuges in shared mixed-sex dormitories.
 Mountain huts are spectacularly located and allow you to stay high in the mountains each night rather than dropping down into the valleys.
-The detailed itinerary has links to the huts and hotels we regularly use.

 Breakfast in the 2/3* hotels tend to be a buffet selection with lots of sweet treats like pastries, home made jams fruit and cereals.
 Savoury tastes are also catered for with bread, cheese, ham and eggs usually available.
 Breakfasts in the mountain hotels and huts tend to be very basic; bread, butter, jams, coffee, tea and orange juice.
 If you prefer something more substantial before walking, we recommend carrying a few energy bars with you each day and supplement your breakfast with one of these.Packed lunch items can be bought locally from supermarkets or the local boulangerie.
 If you are staying in a hut or remote accommodation, order a packed lunch with them upon arrival.
 Allow about €10 per day for lunch.
 Drinks are not included but available at all overnight accommodation.